Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 Same goes for layering, audition everything together as some layers may be thin but added to the main layer it will give it a great timbre.

 ## Mixing for loudness
 There is mixing and there is mixing (and mastering) for loudness.
-Checkout *Loudness wars and why it matters* article for why it matters and how to apply it to your own mix.
+Checkout *How to mix for loudness and why it matters* article for why it matters and how to apply it to your own mix.

+## Don't obsess over LUFS and RMS
+> See my article How to mix for loudness and why it matters for more about LUFS and RMS.

+Don't obsess over hitting a certain LUFS.
+Again, it's just normalization and whether your track hits a 100 LUFS or 1 LUFS, it will get normalized to a certain amount either way.
+On top of that, a lot of platforms use slightly different algorithms anyway to normalize your music so it may not even be accurate.

+Regardless, LUFS and RMS are definitely a great way to reference tracks as it's more accurate and easier to match your loudness with your reference's tracks loudness.
+ANd from there you can make decisions like "I need to turn up my track way more to match the LUFS of this track, so not busy enough?
+Not enough elements?
+Not enough layers?".
+Or, "I don't need to turn up my track at all?
+Perhaps over compressed?".
+It's also good to have LUFS-matched reference tracks for mixing and composing purposes as we've already discussed.